garrandall/popular-music-data/tracks/looking-for-a-stranger-pat-benatar.md

 I'm tired of the same old "Hello baby, how you're doin', call me often Where have you been all my life", every night
-But I know that someday, somewhere, I'll turn around and you'll be there Ooh in my life, every night
+But I know that someday, somewhere, I'll turn around and you'll be there Oh in my life, every night
 And

 I know, yeah I know you're out there, somewhere